lvillaca/springboot-api/README.md

-This is an example of a SpringBoot GraphQL API, configured via gradle, secured by an IDP (tested via Keycloak).
+This is an example of a SpringBoot API, configured via gradle, secured by an IDP (tested via Keycloak).

 It also simplifies the building process of a Docker container image, and can also dispatch a running container.